zkoss/zkessentials-book/README.md

 of the example applications can be downloaded through github, please refer to [Project Structure](../project_structure.md).

-Chapter 1, we introduce how to build a common layout which contains header, footer, and sidebar.
+Chapter 1, we introduce how to build a common layout which contains a header, a footer, and a sidebar.

 Chapter 2, we tell you how to control components programmatically.